Carlo Petrini (scientist): Ethical Principles in Bioethical Research

 He has emphasized the importance of adhering to key ethical and scientific principles in bioethical research; he argues that two primary pillars, value and validity, should always guide bioethical research.
 "Value" pertains to ensuring that research contributes to improvements in health and knowledge, while "validity" stresses the importance of methodological rigor.

 Impact of the COVID-19 Pandemic

 The COVID-19 pandemic has, according to Petrini, introduced both ethical and procedural challenges and has expressed cautious optimism about this accelerated pace, emphasizing that while swift approvals can be beneficial, they must not compromise the rigorous scientific standards that are essential for maintaining public trust and ethical integrity.

 Euthanasia

+Petrini considers euthanasia and medical assistance in dying to be incompatible with medical ethics.
 Petrini noted that in Europe, the Principles of Medical Ethics stress respect for life and patient autonomy, but in terminal cases, doctors should focus on alleviating suffering and preserving dignity.
 In Italy, both medical and nursing codes recognize the importance of the conscience clause, and Petrini argued that, like laws on abortion and animal testing, euthanasia legislation must allow for conscientious objection.